 AS you know In spark Ignition Engines A spark plug is used for the combustion process.
 (Additional Electrical energy will be required to create a spark with the spark plug)

 In compression Ignition Engine, Self Ignition is occurred due to the elevated temperature of the air, where the air is highly compressed.

 In spark Ignition Engine, Petrol (gasoline) is used.
 It is highly volatile and the self-ignition temperature of petrol (Gasolene) is high so that it will not get self-ignited. and the spark plug will be used for combustion.

 In compression Ignition Engine, the Diesel is used as the Combustion fuel.
-It is non-volatile fuel. self-ignition temperature is comparatively low.
+It is non-volatile fuel. self-ignition temperature is comparatively low than petrol.
 So that it can self-ignite with the elevated temperature in the cylinder created by the highly compressed air.

 5. Compression Ratio

 In Spark-Ignition Engines, we use compression ratio ranging from 6 to 10.
 The upper limit of this compression ratio will be changed according to the antiknock quality of the fuel used.

 In compression Ignition Engine, we use the compression ratio ranging from 16 to 20.
 The upper limit of this compression ratio will be changed according to the increase in the weight of the engine.